-Decisions by judges have long term homes, jobs, and freedoms.
+Decisions by judges have long term effects on businesses, jobs, and our individual freedoms.
 Therefore, voting for the right individual is crucial for not only you and your children, but your children’s children in the long term scope of things.

 As a community, we NEED to elect judges who have our best interests at heart; but oftentimes we don’t.